wavsuraj/TVMazeApplication/README.md

 $ npm run start

-There are three routes :
+There are two routes :

-1.
-2.
-3.
+1. getAllShowDetails :- It is used to fetch all data from TVMaze database using api endpoint : https://api.tvmaze.com/show and a helper function getCastDetailsByShowId present in ./controllers/castDetailsByShowId.js to fetch cast details of each TV show  and add/update records in shows collection of MongoDb

+2. getPaginatedShowDetails : This is the api which gives paginated response of all the show detais along with corresponding cast details .